LupeCarlos/CMU-TechSpark-Claw-Machine/README.md

 5. homingSequence     -Handles static (unchanging) homing movement sequence where claw is returned to 0 X, Y, and Z positions, and claw opens and then closes
 6. gameInitialize     -Initialize game mode on display, and set stepper motors to power-on state

+Most of the display outputs are handled in this file:
+1. (delcared in Claw_Machine_Constants but written to mostly in this file):
+LiquidCrystal_I2C lcd(0x27, 20, 4) in I2C.

 # Claw_Movement_Functions.h FILE:

 Contains global timing variables, global position variables, and global direction motion variables.